Are you discussing how to retain donors with your team? Let’s talk about it.

 When you use all available tools to communicate and connect with your donors, you’ll encourage them to keep giving and stay engaged with your organization.
 Even better, the connections you make with donors will be authentic and valuable to them, and they’ll know you’re listening and responding to them as individuals.
 That’s what makes donors stick around.

-No one believes donor retention is easy, but without a responsive nonprofit CRM and marketing automation, it’s even harder.
-Learn more about how you can streamline your processes, make more contact with every donor and build strong, lasting donor relationships with Virtuous.
+Figuring out how to retain donors isn’t going to be the same for every organization, but without a responsive nonprofit CRM and marketing automation, it’s guaranteed to be a challenge.
+To learn more about how you can streamline your processes, connect with every contact in your donor database, and build strong, lasting donor relationships, schedule a demo with Virtuous.